 Bears Ears National Monument covers a broad expanse of red rock, juniper forests, high plateau, cultural, historic and prehistoric legacy that includes an abundance of early human and Native American historical artifacts left behind by early Clovis people, then later Ancestral Puebloans, Fremont culture and others.
 The Navajo Nation, Ute Mountain Ute Tribe, Hopi Nation and other tribes have close, contemporary connections to the land.

 Perhaps many road trips have covered the distance between Moab and Monument Valley without realizing what’s out there.
-While the designation of Bears Ears has started to change that, southwestern Utah remains a remote and little-understood place.
+While the designation of Bears Ears has started to change that, southeastern Utah remains a remote and little-understood place.

 Much of Bears Ears National Monument is remote and requires a combination of wayfinding skills and a high-clearance vehicle to access — or the savvy of a well-prepared backpacker.
 Much of Bears Ears is fragile, too.
 Travelers to any of the thousands of ancestral sites, including cliff dwellings and kivas, testaments to astonishing architectural prowess and strong prehistoric communities, should visit with extreme care and observe the land's Respect and Protect principles.
 Appreciate from afar.
 Examine potsherds, arrowheads and other fragments of past cultures with awe, but leave in the places where you find them.
 Note the imprint of some ancient thumb in the adobe mortar, but leave no trace of your own.

 No matter its designation, no matter how you say it, Bears Ears combines profound human past with distinctive and sacred lands.
 You could lose yourself for days out here, but your Bears Ears Area Starter Kit introduces you to the experiences, places, history and people that give definition to these fascinating lands.

 If traveling south from the Moab area, start with an exploratory drive through the Indian Creek unit of Bears Ears, on the Indian Creek Corridor Scenic Byway, including a stop at Newspaper Rock State Historic Site.
 Though not the focus of this itinerary, if your schedule permits, add a day (or much more!) for a visit to the Needles District of Canyonlands National Park, at the end of the byway.
 Your best introduction to Bears Ears might just be a stop at Edge of the Cedars State Park Museum, whose collection highlights artifacts and lifestyle of Ancestral Puebloan culture.
 Introductory hikes to the Shash Jaa unit of Bears Ears include House on Fire and Cave Towers, but an even more accessible and well-interpreted trail is the Butler Wash Ruins Overlook.